ORelio/Spotlight-Downloader/README-En.txt

 Extract the archive if not already extracted, then call SpotlightDownloader.exe from the command line.
 If you are not used to the command prompt, a few Batch files are offered for your convenience:

-spotlight-download
+spotlight-download-archive
   This script downloads as much images as possible from the Spotlight API, with maximum res and metadata.
 Please note that there is no actual way of listing *all* images so SpotlightDownloader will make many API calls to discover and download new images, and stop when no new images are discovered.
 It may miss a few images but you should get most of them.

+update-archive-and-wallpaper
+  This script calls once the Spotlight API and adds the result to the Spotlight archive, then randomly defines a Spotlight image as wallpaper This allows to gradually download images without hammering the Spotlight API.

+update-archive-and-lockscreen
+  Same as update-archive-and-lockscreen but updates the system-wide lockscreen.
+  This script must be run as administrator as it replaces an image in the Windows folder and clear the lockscreen cache to force a lockscreen refresh.

 update-wallpaper
-  This script maintains a cache of several Spotlight pictures and randomly defines a new Spotlight image as wallpaper the cache allows a few updates without Internet access.
+  This script maintains a cache of several Spotlight pictures tailored to your screen resolution and randomly defines a new Spotlight image as wallpaper.
+The cache allows a few updates without Internet access, and oldest images are deleted from the cache.

 update-lockscreen
   Same as update-wallpaper but defines images as system-wide lockscreen